-We now consider modelling the transformed visitor arrivals series using a piecewise linear trend, with a superimposed piecewise constant seasonal pattern.
-Bai and Perron (1998, 2003) present a methodology for fitting a regression model with structural breaks, in which the break points, i.e. the time at which the parameters change, are determined optimally.
-In short, the optimal positions of m break points are determined by minimising the residual sum of squares, for each positive integer $m \leq m{\text{max}}$ .
-The optimal number of break points $(0 \leq m^ \leq m{\text{max}})$ may then be determined by, for example, minimising an information criterion such as BIC.
-Given a sample of T observations, the selected break points are estimated consistently, with rate T convergence of the estimated break fractions (that is, the proportion of the data span at which the break points occur).
+Bai & Perron (1998, 2003) present a methodology for fitting a linear model with structural breaks, in which the break points, i.e. the times at which the parameters change, are determined optimally.
+The optimal positions of m break points are determined by minimising the residual sum of squares, for each positive integer $m \leq m{\text{max}}$.
+The optimal number of break points ($0 \leq m^ \leq m{\text{max}}$) may then be determined by, for example, minimising an information criterion such as BIC.
+Given a sample of T observations, the selected break points are estimated consistently, with rate T convergence of the estimated break fractions (that is, the proportions of the data between consecutive breaks).

-The maximum number of break points is determined by the number of observations relative to the number of parameters in the model.
-In general, for a model with m breaks and q parameters, at least q observations are needed between each pair of break points, requiring at least $T \geq (m+1)q$ observations in total.
+The maximum number of break points, m{max} , is determined by the number of observations relative to the number of parameters in the model.
+In general, for a model with m breaks and q parameters, at least q observations are needed between each pair of break points, requiring at least $T \ge (m + 1)q$ observations in total.
 Clearly if the model has many parameters, fewer break points can be estimated from a given sequence of observations.
-In the case of the transformed arrivals data, the linear time trend requires two parameters, and the dummy seasonal an additional s-1=11.
-Figure 4 indicates that for most series a linear time trend would need breaks.
-Further, while the seasonal patterns generally have constant variation over the length of the series, due to the power transformations, we do not wish to preclude seasonal changes during the data period.
-The parameter-rich trend-plus-seasonal (complete) model would severely limit our ability to estimate a fitted model which would appropriately fit the data, since the large number of seasonal dummies (and the relatively stable seasonal patterns) would reduce the possible number of break points.
-In some cases, that reduction may be to below the optimal number required, especially if selected by a penalised likelihood criterion such as BIC, as we do.